When creating your first campaign with Coinzilla, you might have noticed in the Campaign Creation tool a section called Native Ads.

 A section of native ads will always be labeled as “Sponsored” or “Recommended by [advertising platform].

-Also known as open web ads, content recommendations are ads encountered on the sites of publishers, usually in a sidebar or separate box labeled “Recommended stories” or “Recommended From The Web”.
+However, when referring to native ads, we usually refer to content recommendations – to ads encountered on the sites of publishers, usually in a sidebar or separate box labeled “Recommended stories” or “Recommended From The Web”.

-They are by far the most common type of native advertising encountered, especially in the world of cryptocurrency.
-Businesses such as Taboola and Outbrain.
+They are by far the most common type of native advertising encountered, especially in the world of cryptocurrency, and also the type we use on Coinzilla.

 The digital advertising market is constantly increasing every year.
-Publications such as eMarketer, BusinessInsider, and AppNexus expect the native ad market to represent the majority of all ad spend by 2021 at the latest.
+Publications such as eMarketer, BusinessInsider, and AppNexus have been expecting the native ad spend to grow exponentially since 2017 at the latest.
+And they did.

 The answer is rather simple.